 - Oil capacity 37 fl ounces (1.1L)

 Duromax really hit it on the head with this model, they have made an affordable generator that has very big power for the price paid.
 The power is clean, I can power just about my whole house with this unit and its clean power.
-I have not had any issue with sensitive electronics or anything to be honest.
-You could get a higher end brand, such as a Honda, but the price point will rise.
-A comparable Honda generator, let’s say a 10,000 watt model is $5,200…… No doubt it’s a superior generator but the price difference is huge.
+I have not had any issues with sensitive electronics.
+You could get a higher-end brand, such as a Honda, but the price point will rise.
+A comparable Honda generator, let’s say a 10,000-watt model is $5,200…… No doubt it’s a superior generator but the price difference is huge.
+You can get this Duromax for less than $1,000 Bucks!

 In terms of ratings let’s see how this generator stacks up, below is a list of grades, 1 being terrible and 10 being great.